d2l-ai/d2l-en/chapter_recurrent-modern/seq2seq.md

         return output, state
 ```

-Next, we will create a minibatch sequence input with a batch size of 4 and 7 time steps.
-We assume the number of hidden layers of the GRU unit is 2 and the number of hidden units is 16.
-The output shape returned by the encoder after performing forward calculation on the input is (number of time steps, batch size, number of hidden units).
-The shape of the multi-layer hidden state of the gated recurrent unit in the final time step is (number of hidden layers, batch size, number of hidden units).
-For the gated recurrent unit, the `state` list contains only one element, which is the hidden state.
-If long short-term memory is used, the `state` list will also contain another element, which is the memory cell.
+The returned variables of recurrent layers
+have been explained in :numref:`sec_rnn-concise`.
+Let us still use a concrete example
+to illustrate the above encoder implementation.
+Below
+we instantiate a two-layer GRU encoder
+whose number of hidden units is 16.
+Given
+a minibatch of sequence inputs `X`
+(batch size: 4, number of time steps: 7),
+the hidden states of the last layer
+at all the time steps
+(`output` return by the encoder's recurrent layers)
+are a tensor
+of shape
+(number of time steps, batch size, number of hidden units).

 ```{.python .input}
 encoder = Seq2SeqEncoder(vocab_size=10, embed_size=8, num_hiddens=16,